thesaigoneer/atomic-saigon/README.md

 - 2nd of April 2024:        - atomic-kde-saigon

-- 4th of May 2024:          - vauxite-saigon *
+- 4th of May 2024:          - vauxite-saigon * (currently active)

-*  = currently active

--  From the start of May I am running the windowmanager Herbstluftwm, on top of Vauxite (xfce desktop).
-From the login screen both sessions are available.
+-  From the start of May I am running Herbstluftwm, on top of Vauxite (Xfce desktop).
+From the login screen both sessions are available, so you can pick your poison.

 ## Idea